xslattery/Cocoa-OpenGL-Windowing-Lib/README.md

 <img src="other/CocoaWindowImage.png" alt="Cocoa Window Image" width="329px" style="width: 329px;"/>

 ### Dependencies:
 As this project uses Apples API's it is macos / osx dependent.
 The libraries / frameworks it requires are:

- - Cocoa framework
+ - Cocoa framework *(Wrapper including: AppKit.framework, Foundation.framework, CoreData.framework)*
  - OpenGL framework

 All the above libraries / frameworks can be found on all modern macos / osx installs.